 The start of the year is an opportune time to look for ways to save and to understand how life changes affect what you owe.
-But even as you look ahead to the 2020 tax year, you still have time to take actions to lessen the bill on last year’s income.
+But even as you look ahead to the 2022 tax year, you still have time to take actions to lessen the bill on last year’s income.

-The tips below will help you to optimize your returns for 2019 and to understand how your 2020 tax bill could be affected by things you do all year long.
+The tips below will help you to optimize your returns for 2021 and to understand how your 2022 tax bill could be affected by things you do all year long.

-Tax Advice for the Rest of 2020 and Beyond
+Tax Advice for the Rest of 2022 and Beyond

-You now have plenty of time to make changes in 2020 to optimize your tax situation.
+You now have plenty of time to make changes in 2022 to optimize your tax situation.
 Some of the steps you could take for the upcoming year include:

 While TurboTax works fine for those with simple filing situations, it may be time to graduate to a tax professional as your career advances or your finances get more complex.
 This can be especially important if you have business or investment income and want to make sure you’re taking advantage of opportunities to save.

 Buying a home, getting married or divorced, paying your student loans, or having a child all affect your taxes.

 - Marriage will change your filing status and, when you combine your incomes, your tax brackets could change too.

 - Purchasing a new home could entitle you to claim a mortgage interest deduction, so you may need to switch to itemizing.